Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## 💊🚛 Frame Aggregation: `Why "Aggregate"?`
 _The analogy of the car and the bus in the highway for frame aggregation_

 - Why "aggregate"?
-It's the same benefit illustrated by the typical image of **one bus versus many cars on a highway**:
+It's the same benefit illustrated by the typical image of **one bus versus many cars on a highway**: <br> <br>
     - Both solutions (one bus or many cars) have the same capacity to transport the exact same number of people at the same time. <br> <br>
-- However, using `cars` congests the highway much more than just `one bus`, causing issues like more traffic, slower speeds, and increased resource consumption.
+    - However, using `cars` congests the highway much more than just `one bus`, causing issues like more traffic, slower speeds, and increased resource consumption. <br> <br>
     - In contrast, "aggregating" all those people into a `single bus` makes traffic and speed more efficient. <br> <br>
     - The `cars` represent `overhead` (headers, preambles, FCS's, control fields, etc.) and the people represent the `payload` (the relevant data tranmission from point A to point B), the people is traveling in different cars (the classic segmentation into frames containing a payload, as is traditionally done in data transfer over a network).
 But... **if these people coordinated, they could travel more efficiently in the same bus, as long as they all come from the `same origin` and are going to the `same destination`.** <br> <br>
 - This is what Frame Aggregation really does: it significantly reduces overhead and makes Wi-Fi much more efficient.

 ## 💊🚛 Frame Aggregation: `No Aggregation`